Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: Probabilistic Simulation-based Optimization

-To predict the expected cost in a specific time step $t$, we use Algorithm \ref{alg:cost}, which determines the expected cost in time step $t$ based on the \gls{got} and $B_t$.
 If the age-based metric $F$ used as input for the \gls{got} metric is the \gls{aoi}, the expected cost is calculated as specified in line 2.
 If $F$ is the \gls{aoii}, the expected cost is obtained as specified in line 4.

 In both cases, every possible combination of states $X$ of the process, $X'$ at the receiver, and ages $\Delta$ is considered by summing over the belief distribution weighted by the goal-oriented tensor.